NathanDean/Portfolio/README.md

 ## Why

 I started building this site as part of a web development course.
-However, I decided to push myself by creating some features that would test my skills, which meant that I continued working on the project for a few weeks after I finished the course.
+However, I decided to push myself by creating some features that were beyond my skillset at the time, which meant that I continued working on the project for a few weeks after I finished the course.
+I continued maintaining and editing the site over the following months, adding new features and making small design changes to improve accessibility and responsiveness.

 ## How